franciellevargas/DeepXplain/README.md

 - Understand how to adapt a pre-trained BERT model to a new classification task.
 - Learn how to use LIME and SHAP to explain model behavior.
-- Critically evaluate what the model learns and how it makes decisions.
+- Evaluate what the model learns and how it makes decisions.

 ---